SumoLogic/sumologictoolbox/readme.md

 Essentially the steps are as follows:

 1. Download and install python 3.6 or higher from python.org.
-Make sure to choose the "add python the default path" checkbox in the installer (may be in advanced settings.)
+Make sure to choose the "add python to the default path" checkbox in the installer (may be in advanced settings.)

 2. Open a new shell